VForWaTer/hydrobox/docs/installation.rst

 GitHub
 ------

 There might be a more recent version on GitHub available.
-This can be installed like:
+It can be installed as follows:

 .. code-block:: bash